ecupaio/dcgffl/_posts/2022-12-15-dcgffl-highlights-for-2022.md

 ---
 #### DCGFFL Highlights for 2022

-Seasons XXII and XXIII

-DCGFFL was voted the Best Amateur Sports League in the Washington Blade's Best of LGBTQ 2022 awards! [https://www.washingtonblade.com/2022/10/20/best-of-lgbtq-dc-2022/](https://www.washingtonblade.com/2022/10/20/best-of-lgbtq-dc-2022/ "https://www.washingtonblade.com/2022/10/20/best-of-lgbtq-dc-2022/")
+DCGFFL was voted the Best Amateur Sports League in the [Washington Blade's Best of LGBTQ DC 2022 awards](https://www.washingtonblade.com/2022/10/20/best-of-lgbtq-dc-2022/)!

 #### League Achievements

-* 8 new captains
-* 8 new quarterbacks
+* Recruited new team leaders with 8 first-time captains and 8 first-time quarterbacks
-* Trained XX new referees
-* Trained 3 new head referees
+* Trained a host of new referees, including 3 new head refs
+* Grew Recreation League participation to include 6 teams for Season 23
 * Partnered with our the Greater Philadelphia Flag Football League to host the largest ever DCGFFL Beach Bowl tournament in Rehoboth Beach, DE
 * Partnered with Team DC and the Washington Commanders to make this year's Pride Night OUT football game bigger and better

 #### Travel Program Achievements

 * The DC Commanders brought home the Open B2 Division championship from Pride Bowl
-* Sunshine Cup XI featured an all-DC Open A division final with the DC Assassins besting the DC Filibusters
+* Sunshine Cup XI featured an all-DC Open A division final with the DC Assassins besting the DC Filibusters for the championship trophy
-* For the first time ever, DCGFFL fielded two Women's+ division travel teams at Pride Bowl
+* For the first time ever, DCGFFL fielded two Women's+ Division teams at a travel tournament (Pride Bowl)
 * The DC Space Force competed at Gay Bowl XXII in Hawaii

 #### DCGFFL in the News